Italy fines Google €100m for abuse of market position | Malay Mail

 Subscribe to our Telegram channel for the latest updates on news you need to know.

-ROME, May 13 — Italy’s anti-trust authority said Thursday it had fined Google more than €100 million (RM498 million) for shutting out a rival’s smartphone app offering recharging of electric vehicles.
+ROME, May 13 — Italy’s anti-trust authority said today it had fined Google more than €100 million (RM495 million) for shutting out a rival’s smartphone app offering recharging of electric vehicles.

-The authority said Google, whose Android operating system and Google Play app store dominate the Italian market, had abused its market position by blocking an Enel X app for users of electric vehicles.
+Google’s Android operating system and Google Play app store dominate the Italian market, and the authority said the firm abused its market position by blocking an Enel X app for users of electric vehicles.

 “By refusing Enel X Italia interoperability with Android Auto, Google has unfairly limited the possibilities for end users to avail themselves of the Enel X Italia app when driving and recharging an electric vehicle,” the authority stated.

-“Google has consequently favored its own Google Maps app,” added the authority.
+“Google has consequently favoured its own Google Maps app,” added the authority.

 “The exclusion of the Enel X Italia app from Android Auto has been going on for more than two years, and if it were to continue, could permanently jeopardise Enel X Italia’s chances of building a solid user base at a time of significant growth in sales of electric vehicles.”

-The authority as a result said it had ordered Google to make available to Enel X Italia and other app developers app programming tools which are interoperable with Android Auto while adding it would monitor compliance of its ruling via an independent expert with whom Google would be obliged to cooperate. — AFP
+As a result, the authority said it had ordered Google to make available to Enel X Italia and other app developers programming tools which are interoperable with Android Auto, while adding that it would monitor compliance of its ruling via an independent expert with whom Google would be obliged to cooperate. — AFP